chandra1sekar/data-engineering/docs/instructor-notes.md

 to use for all sections they teach.

-Note that once you have a listing of student GitHub user accounts (which we'll get automatically from GitHub classroom), we will need to invite them to be "outside contributors" (read-only) to each instructor's
+Note that once you have a listing of student GitHub user accounts (which we'll get automatically from GitHub classroom), we will need to invite them to the "students" team within your `mids-w205-<instructor>` org.

-    mids-w205-<instructor>/course-content

-main content repo.

 # GitHub Classroom